ki-editor/ki-editor/docs/src/normal-mode/space-menu.md

 | `m`        | Move (or rename) the current file/folder[^2]                    |
 | `r`        | Refresh the [file explorer](../components/file-explorer.md)[^3] |

-[^1]: To add folder, append `/` to the file name.
-Can be nested, new directories will be created as required.
+[^1]: To add a folder, append `/` to the file name.
+Can be nested, and new directories will be created as required.
 [^2]: Works like `mkdir -p`, it will create new directories when required.
-[^3]: This is necessary sometimes because the file system is modified by external factors, and Ki do not watch for file changes.
+[^3]: This is necessary sometimes because the file system is modified by external factors, and Ki does not watch for file changes.

 ## Searching files/symbols